yKicchan/routopia/README.md

 ## ✨ Features

 - 🔒 Type-safe route definition and path construction
-- 📦 Lightweight and framework-agnostic
+- 📦 Lightweight and no dependencies
 - 🥰 Smooth development experience with type inference and autocompletion
 - 👍 Supports use cases like Base URL and Catch-all Parameters
 - 🧩 Strict URL type inference using template literal types